 Summary: A great summary covers the major features of your listing in 250 characters or less.
 People like a bit of personality, so let yours shine through while explaining exactly what it is that makes your place unique.
 Bullet points and short sentences can go a long way: too much writing looks daunting, so try to break it up.

+How To List on Airbnb – How To Set Your Airbnb Listing?
 While you have the ability to add many photos, it’s best to add only around 10 as to not overwhelm the potential guests.
 Regardless of how many you decide to upload, the first 3 are the most important as they frame the window into your listing before users make the decision to click into the post or not.
 This is all the more reason to offer standout and high-quality pictures.
 Try to take this opportunity to show off amenities, quirky rooms, or other features unique to your property.
 Airbnb recommends using bigger photos for better resolution (1024 x 683px) and even offers free professional photography sessions to help you best capture your place.

 7. The Listing

 When you’ve finished all this and are happy with your listing, you’re ready to be published on Airbnb.
 One thing to keep in mind is to always be honest in your description: it won’t take long for the truth to come out once your guests arrive.
 However, it will be helpful for you to try and spin the not-so-good features of your place in a positive light whenever possible.
+Here’s the best news: at this point, you have the option to wash your hands of managing your listing.
+Guesty can take care of everything for you from here, providing one inclusive and intuitive platform for listing optimization, guest & staff communication, booking management and more.
+What would it mean for you?
+It would mean that the only work you have to do as an Airbnb host is already behind you.
+Go ahead – sign up for a demo with Guesty and see for yourself!

-A Step-by-Step Guide on How To List on Airbnb
+A Step-by-Step Guide on How to List on Airbnb

 If you’re interested in learning more about property management and discovering the many ways Guesty's platform can help your business, we invite you to a free one-on-one session with one of our experts.